Environmental responsibility 2017

 - Edita Publishing offers its customers on-line learning courses with no need to travel.

 The environmental impact of printed products has been considered throughout the production chain, from paper manufacturing to the delivery of the finished product.
 The printed product fulfills the Nordic Ecolabel’s standards for forest management, pulp and paper manufacturing, printing and waste management.

-Nordic Morning’s printing plants have been granted the right to use the Nordic Ecolabel.
-The Group's net revenue from products carrying the Nordic Ecolabel was about EUR 350 000 in 2016.
+Nordic Morning Group’s printing plants have been granted the right to use the Nordic Ecolabel.
+The Group's net revenue from products carrying the Nordic Ecolabel was about EUR 180 000 in 2017.

 Guarantees of origin – paper

 Forest certification ensures that forests are managed according to agreed criteria and that the wood fiber used is monitored from forest to finished product.
 The forest management criteria apply to matters such as:

 - compliance with national laws and international agreements